-Most of us have a pre-existing condition of one kind or another.
-And, as a visitor to this site, you or someone you love may have one of the most common-heart disease, which according to the American Heart Association affects one in every three adults.
-But even if you have something relatively less serious, such as an overbite or hay fever, it can cost you higher premiums and in some cases loss of coverage.
+Because you’re visiting this site, it’s likely that you or someone you love has one of the most common pre-existing conditions—heart disease, which according to the American Heart Association affects one in every three adults.
+Before the ACA protections, a pre-existing condition such as a heart disease could have made it difficult to get coverage, cost you higher premiums, and in some cases led to loss of coverage.

-Under the Act your insurance company will no longer be allowed to limit or deny coverage based on your pre-existing conditions and your premiums may not be higher than those of other beneficiaries of the same age, sex, and location.
-In the meantime the federal government will offer a new program to provide an affordable option for high-risk individuals with pre-existing conditions.
+Under the ACA, insurance companies can no longer limit or deny coverage for anyone, children or adults, based on pre-existing conditions and your premiums may not be higher than anyone else of the same age, sex, and location.
+That includes Medicaid and CHIP.

 Cancellation of Insurance Policy